Don't Go Hungry

 We learned from families that food programs occur mid-week and mid-day--so if you are working, it's impossible to access food support.
 St. Aidan's was set to start a Saturday Food Depot program on April 4th.
 Then COVID-19 happened and everything stopped.
 But we knew people needed food support even more.

 From the beginning, we have been supported by a generous and compassionate community.
 Without the involvement of our community partners, none of this would be possible.
-These include the Vancouver Foundation, Vancity Credit Union, United Way Lower Mainland, the City of Vancouver, the City of New Westminster, Knox Presbyterian Church, St. Aidan's Presbyterian Church, Save On Foods, the New Westminster Homelessness Coalition Society, Fraser Health, Dan's Legacy, the New Westminster Soccer Club, the Greater Vancouver Food Bank, Urban Impact Recycling, local schools, and volunteers from St. Aidan's, Knox Presbyterian, Century House Seniors Center, "Helping Hands New Westminster" community, Holy Spirit Roman Catholic Church, ReFood, and local businesses.
+These include the Vancouver Foundation, Vancity Credit Union, United Way Lower Mainland, the City of Vancouver, the City of New Westminster, Knox Presbyterian Church, St. Aidan's Presbyterian Church, Gordon Presbyterian, Holy Spirit Roman Catholic, Save On Foods, the New Westminster Homelessness Coalition Society, Fraser Health, Dan's Legacy, the New Westminster Soccer Club, the Greater Vancouver Food Bank, Urban Impact Recycling, local schools, and volunteers from Century House Seniors Center, "Helping Hands New Westminster" community, ReFood, and local businesses.
+We thank in particular Align Construction who have partnered with us by generously donating materials and labour to renovate the St. Aidan's Food Hub storage and donated a fridge and standup freezer.

 As our list of partners grows, so does our ability to serve the community.